-The Australian Government committed a total of \$731 million over four years for the CRC Program from 2018-19 to 2021-22.
-There is no specific amount allocated to each of the two funding elements. \$185 million was committed for CRCs in Round 20.
+The Australian Government committed a total of \$753 million over four years for the CRC Program from 2019-20 to 2022-23.
+CRCs and CRC-Ps are funded by the same appropriation.
+There is no specific amount allocated to each of the two funding elements.
 We will publish details about successful applicants on business.gov.au once a round is finalised.
-The number of CRC grants funded in each selection round will depend on the number of quality applications received, the relative merits of applications, the amount of available funding and the need to ensure sufficient funding is available for future selection rounds.
+The number of CRC grants funded in each round will depend on the number of quality applications received, the relative merits of applications, the amount of available funding and the need to ensure sufficient funding is available for future rounds.